Seasons and Festivals

 Picture, Procession with Donkey

 This is the Sunday next before Easter and the start of 'Holy Week'.
 On this Sunday Jesus entered into the city of Jerusalem to complete the climax of his work here on earth.
-He rode into the city on a young donkey accompanied by his twelve Apostles and was greeted by crowds of people who shouted Hosanna (Hebrew = 'save, we pray').
+He rode into the city on a young donkey accompanied by his twelve Apostles and was greeted by crowds of people who shouted Hosanna (Hebrew for 'save, we pray').
 They laid their coats on the ground in front of him (a custom reserved for people seen as deserving of the highest honour), and tore down branches from the surrounding palm trees to wave (a sign of victory), hence the name 'Palm Sunday'.
-Scholars tell us that the people thought that he was the long awaited Messiah (Hebrew = 'chosen or anointed one') who would free them from the Roman occupation and restore an independent Jewish kingdom.
-(Return to Top)
+Scholars tell us that the people thought that he was the long awaited for Messiah (Hebrew for 'chosen or anointed one') who would free them from the Roman occupation and restore an independent Jewish kingdom.

 All churches celebrate this occasion with a special Service and Bible readings that recall the event.
-Some begin with a procession to the church, waving palms or branches such as pampas grass, with or without a real donkey.
+Some also begin with a procession to the church, waving palms or branches such as pampas grass, with or without a real donkey.

 Palm Cross - many churches also give all attendees a cross made from palm leaves as a reminder of the event.
 The cross is usually kept at home until replaced the next year and can be burnt to create the ash for Ash Wednesday.
-(Return to Top)

 Maundy Thursday - A New Commandment